msu-cse-outreach/technovation-book/_sources/3-Functions/code-along.rst

 like ingredients to use when following the recipe:
-If you give the interpreter the ingredients to use (values for the variables) and tell it what recipe (function) you want it to use, the interpreter performs the assignments and then follows the recipe (executes code in the *function body*) to draw a rectangle.
+If you give the interpreter the ingredients to use (values for the variables) and tell it what recipe (function) you want it to use, the interpreter can perform the assignments and then follow the recipe (execute the code) to draw a rectangle.

 In Python, you write a *function definition* to teach the interpreter a new command.
 The active code below contains an example of a function definition for a ``draw_rectangle``